emmajanedrews/base-template/_posts/2018-02-20-nfl-players--celebrities-come-out-to-give-back.md

 Though Hurricane Harvey is months behind us now, its lasting impact has been a continuing presence in the lives of Houston families.

-Today, I’m coming to you from “A Heart for Houston”—a partnership with (NOT SURE WHAT HE SAYS AT 1:15) and Tackles4Cancer, a 501(c)(3) nonprofit based out of Houston.
+Today I’m bringing you highlights from a recent event I attended called “A Heart 4 Houston”—a partnership with Porsha Williams and Tackles4Cancer, a 501(c)(3) nonprofit based out of Houston.
 It was an amazing experience to see so many people band together at this event.

 **Singer, songwriter, and actress T&aacute;mar Davis joined in on the show of support.
 “There’s so much love in this city,” she remarked during our conversation together.**